Dan Romer of the Annenberg Public Policy Center comments on Philadelphia’s cigarette tax.

 Penn in the News

-Robert Meyer of the Wharton School comments on a new study of hurricanes.
+Pinar Yildrim of the Wharton School comments on the effectiveness of social media on business.

-Marybeth Gasman of the Graduate School of Education discusses alumni fundraising from historically black colleges and universities.
+Marybeth Gasman of the Graduate School of Education discusses the challenges facing Wilberforce University.

 Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School predicts massive changes in the traditional role of health insurers by 2025.

 Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences writes about social network analysis.